kishkath/EVA/7 - Advanced Training Concepts/README.md

 ### The Repo contains

-      A. CIFAR10_ResNet18.ipynb: A jupyter notebook, which executes the resnet-18 layered implementation.
-The files are being imported from repo:
+      A. CIFAR10_ResNet18.ipynb: A Jupyter notebook, which executes the resnet-18 layered implementation.
-                                 The complete implementation is based on importing files and classes and its methods.
+                                 The files are being imported from repo:  https://github.com/kishkath/CIFAR10 The complete implementation is based on importing files and classes and its methods.

       B. MiSCLASSIFIED_IMAGES  : Image which are mis-classified.